-Completing your dental hygienist degree, getting a license and your first job are big accomplishments.
-However, starting a career as a dental hygienist isn’t the end of your education – it’s just the beginning.
+Completing your dental hygienist degree, getting a license, and landing your first job are big accomplishments.
+However, starting a career as a dental hygienist isn’t the end of your education—it’s just the beginning.
 You’ll also need to keep learning and growing throughout your career.
-How much continuing education do you need as a dental hygienist?
+So, how much dental hygienist continuing education do you need?
 Depending on where you practice, you’ll be expected to get between 8 and 20 hours of continuing education (CE) every year.
-Is CE a chore and a burden for you?
+Does CE seem like a chore and a burden for you?
 It doesn’t have to be.
 Choosing the right form and content for CE can make you a better hygienist and a great asset to your team.

-When you’re busy with work and life, CE can seem like a hassle, but states have a good reason for requiring working hygienists to keep up with their education.
+When you’re busy with work and life, dental hygienist continuing education can seem like a hassle, but states have a good reason for requiring working hygienists to keep up with their education.
 Continuing education requirements ensure that hygienists:

-- Stay engaged with their jobs and with the field as a whole so that they don’t burn out
+- Stay engaged with their jobs and with the field as a whole so that they don’t get burnt out.

 In fact, if they approach CE as an opportunity instead of a chore, many hygienists enjoy meeting their CE requirements and even go above and beyond the state minimum.
 When you work hard to become an expert at your job, you love your job.
 CE is an important part of staying engaged in and excited about your field.